naynoraa/SmartMirror/index.md

   margin-top: 10px;
 }
 ```
 Code that I used in order to change the weather icons into animated ones in the forecast section.
-These have extra code to change their size and position in order for them to fit better.
+The code here is mostly the same, but these have extra code to change their size with the "height" variable and their position with the "margin-top" variable, leading to a better-looking mdoule.

 [![Third Milestone]
 # First Milestone: Setting Up